0xusmanf/decentralized-lottery-with-foundry/README.md

 This project demonstrates proficiency in several key areas of smart contract development:

 *   **Provably Fair Randomness**: By using **Chainlink VRF v2**, the winner selection is cryptographically secure and verifiable on-chain, preventing any form of manipulation by the contract owner or oracle operators.
-*   **Decentralized Automation**: The raffle is fully automated via **Chainlink Automation**.
+*   **Decentralized Automation**: The lottery is fully automated via **Chainlink Automation**.
 This removes the need for a centralized admin to manually trigger winner selection, reducing operational risk and enhancing decentralization.
 *   **Stable Value Entry Fee**: Integrates **Chainlink Price Feeds** to allow the entry fee to be denominated in USD while being paid in ETH, protecting users from ETH price volatility.
 *   **Advanced Testing with Foundry**:
     *   **Unit Testing**: Core functions are validated with precise and isolated tests.